wics-uw/website/content/pages/constitution.md

 5. The duties of the Office Manager are:

-    -   To maintain the Office Policy;
+    -   To maintain and uphold the Office Policy;

     -   To train and manage office staff;